Two per cent measurement of $H_0$ from Cepheids alone: Results

 \subsubsection{Supernova magnitude selection}

 We now consider in more detail the case where the sample is assumed to be selected by \ac{SN} apparent magnitude solely (described in~\cref{sec:SN_magnitude}).
 As outlined in~\cref{sec:PV_models}, our simplest models assume uncorrelated peculiar velocities, either setting them to zero on average, or modelling them with a constant velocity vector $\Vext$ that is sampled jointly.
 The redshift scatter is described by a free parameter $\sigma_v$ that is also sampled.
-In these cases, we find $H_0 = 68.8 \pm 2.0$ and $69.3 \pm 1.7\kmsecMpc$, respectively.
+In these cases, we find $H_0 = 68.9 \pm 1.9$ and $69.3 \pm 1.7\kmsecMpc$, respectively.
 However, these results should be interpreted with caution, as they rely on highly simplified treatments of peculiar velocities.
 An alternative and more conservative approach adopts the \ac{LCDM} peculiar velocity covariance matrix (described in~\cref{sec:LCDM_covariance}).
 This effectively marginalises over all plausible peculiar velocity realisations consistent with the \ac{LCDM} power spectrum.
-It yields $H_0 = 70.1 \pm 3.0$, or $70.1 \pm 3.4\kmsecMpc$ when including a global scaling factor $A$ for the covariance matrix, with it constrained to $1.2 \pm 0.3$.
+It yields $H_0 = 70.3 \pm 3.0$, or $70.1 \pm 3.3\kmsecMpc$ when including a global scaling factor $A$ for the covariance matrix, with it constrained to $1.2 \pm 0.3$.

 We now account for peculiar velocities using local Universe reconstructions.
 First, we use the~\citetalias{Carrick_2015} reconstruction, with $\Vext$ to capture large-scale flows sourced by structure outside the reconstructed volume.
 Smaller-scale motions are treated as uncorrelated and modelled with a velocity dispersion $\sigma_v$.
-As shown in~\cref{fig:H0_comparison}, this model yields $H_0 = 72.1\pm1.6\kmsecMpc$.
-When using~\citetalias{Carrick_2015}, we find $\sigma_v = 215 \pm 31\kmsec$, $|\Vext| = 199 \pm 82\kmsec$ and $\beta = 0.42\pm0.02$ (sampled with a Gaussian prior with mean 0.43 and standard deviation 0.02, following~\citetalias{Carrick_2015}).
+As shown in~\cref{fig:H0_comparison}, this model yields $H_0 = 71.4\pm1.6\kmsecMpc$.
+When using~\citetalias{Carrick_2015}, we find $\sigma_v = 217 \pm 32\kmsec$, $|\Vext| = 187 \pm 82\kmsec$ and $\beta = 0.42\pm0.02$ (sampled with a Gaussian prior with mean 0.43 and standard deviation 0.02, following~\citetalias{Carrick_2015}).
 To account for \ac{SN} magnitude selection, we infer and marginalise over the standardised \ac{SN} absolute magnitude $M_B$.
-We verify that, when no selection is modelled and only the \ac{SN} magnitude likelihood of~\cref{eq:SN_magnitude_likelihood} is included, we obtain $H_0 = 69.0 \pm 1.4\kmsecMpc$, in good agreement with the no-selection inference without the \acp{SN}, which yields $H_0 = 68.9 \pm 1.6\kmsecMpc$.
-Thus the modification to $H_0$ is driven by the selection modelling, not by the additional \ac{SN} likelihood.